Ben Affleck’s Rumored Girlfriend Shauna Sexton Strikes Back At Accusations She Caused His Relapse

 “it’s so bizarre to me that you follow me and have the energy to come to the comments section strictly to comment something negative?
 It’s even more bizarre to me that you can somehow correlate someone’s poor person decisions to anyone other than that person.
 Never drank around or with him for the record.
 Don’t pollute your brain with tabloid and media bulls***.
 Form an educated opinion on things if you do decide to.
 Love yourself a little harder.
 Radiate kindness.
 Spread words of encouragement.”

 The conversation continued when the follower who posted the original comment offered up what they said were facts — that Sexton was twice arrested for underage drinking and public intoxication last year.
-The model didn’t deny the charges but refused to take responsibility for Affleck’s relapse, saying that is his responsibility and no one else’s.
+The model didn’t deny the charges but refused to take responsibility for Affleck’s relapse, saying that it’s his responsibility and no one else’s.
 She added that everyone is human and makes mistakes and that the important thing is that we learn from them.

 Ben Affleck's rumored flame is hitting back. https://t.co/wfX3a9mTyM